-Jesus said that God called these humans “gods.”
+Jesus said that God called these men “gods.”
 But which is it?
-Were they humans or were they gods?
-If theos truly is a type of being, then these men were both humans and gods at the same time—a type of Hypostatic Union of two natures!
-On the other hand, if theos is truly a role, position, title, or status then these men were simply human beings standing in a position of authority in which they could be called “gods” within a limited context of rule and authority.
+Were they men or were they gods?
+If theos truly is a kind of being, then these men were both humans and gods at the same time—a hypostatic union of two different kind of beings!
+On the other hand, if theos is truly a role, position, title, or status then these men were simply human beings in a position of authority in which they could be called “gods” within a limited context of rule and authority.
 In fact, after declaring “Ye are gods” (Psa 82:6), God then affirmed their humanity, “But ye shall die like men” (Psa 82:7).
-They were not some kind of divine beings, but merely human beings that would die just like all humans.
+They weren’t some kind of divine beings, but merely human beings that would die just like all humans.

-This is one of the main problems caused by the doctrine of the Trinity because if theos is actually a kind or type of being then when Jesus became a human being then there had to have been a union of two natures together at the same time or else He would have ceased to be the theos type of being—He would have ceased to be God.
-But if theos is simply a position of authority, and in this case the highest position of authority which never has been occupied by the Son, then this is a complete non-issue with regards to Him becoming fully human.
-There really is no dilemma between a theos kind of being and a human kind of being in one person because there is no such thing as a theos kind of being.
+This is one of the biggest problems caused by the Trinitarian view because if theos is actually a kind or type of being, then when the Son of God became a human being, He would have ceased to be the God kind of being.
+In Trinitarianism, therefore, there has to be the union of two kinds of beings together at the same time or else the Son would have ceased to be the theos kind of being—He would have ceased to be God.
+But if theos is simply a position of authority, and in this case the highest position of authority, then this is a complete non-issue with regards to His incarnation to a human being.
+There is no dilemma between a theos kind of being and a human kind of being in one person because there is no such thing as a theos kind of being.

-Furthermore, if theos is truly a type of being then the statement “I am the God [theos] of Abraham, and the God [theos] of Isaac, and the God [theos] of Jacob” (Mat 22:32), means that God belongs to them as their possession!
-But since it’s saying that He is Abraham’s God, and Isaac’s God, and Jacob’s God then it’s simply that He is their Ruler.
-Putting this on a human level, if you’re speaking of your boss at work you wouldn’t say “my human being” but “my boss.”
-Therefore, theos is not a type of being.
-To be the God of Abraham is to be the Ruler of Abraham.
-He’s Abraham’s Boss!
+Furthermore, if theos is truly a kind of being then the statement “I am the God [theos 2316] of Abraham, and the God [theos 2316] of Isaac, and the God [theos 2316] of Jacob” (Mat 22:32), means that God belonged to Abraham, Isaac, and Jacob as their possession!
+But He was simply saying that He is Abraham’s God, and Isaac’s God, and Jacob’s God—He’s their Ruler.
+Putting it in human terms, when talking about our boss at work we wouldn’t say “my human being” but “my boss.”
+Therefore, theos isn’t a kind of being.
+God is Abraham’s Ruler because God is Abraham’s Boss.

 Is God a plurality of Persons?

-Paul also understood and used theos the same way: “For though there be that are called gods [theos], whether in heaven or in earth, (as there be gods [theos] many, and lords many,) But to us there is but one God [theos], the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him.”
+The apostle Paul also used theos the same way: “For though there be that are called gods [theos 2316], whether in heaven or in earth, (as there be gods [theos 2316] many, and lords many,) But to us there is but one God [theos 2316], the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him.”
 (1Co 8:5-6).
-He understood that gods are plural when there is more than one person but singular when there is only one person.
+He understood that “gods” is plural when there is more than one person, but singular when there is only one.

-Since multiple persons requires theos to be plural, then multiple Persons in the Trinity demands that Trinitarianism is actually polytheism.
-Of course Trinitarians flatly deny this and claim that it’s truly monotheism.
-However, that’s only their claim.
-Scripture is the authority and there is nothing in Scripture that supports the concept of multiple co-equal persons comprising a singular god.
+Since multiple persons requires theos to be plural, then multiple persons in the Trinitarian view of God demands that Trinitarianism is actually polytheism—multiple gods.
+Of course Trinitarianism flatly denies this, and claims that it’s truly monotheism.
+But that’s only a claim.
+Scripture is the authority and there’s nothing in Scripture that supports the concept of multiple co-equal persons comprising the singular God.

-Take for example the United States Supreme court consisting of nine justices.
-The reason it’s comprised of an odd number of persons is for the very reason that they’re co-equal but often disagree!
+Take, for example, the United States Supreme court consisting of nine justices.
+The reason it’s comprised of an odd number of persons is for the very reason that they’re all co-equal and often disagree!
 And it’s not one justice consisting of nine persons—it’s nine co-equal justices.
 Thus, nine persons are nine justices.
 On the other hand, if one justice were to always be completely just, then only one justice would be needed.
-There’s no purpose for multiple co-equal persons that always agree and are always just.
+There’s no purpose in multiple co-equal persons that always agree and are always just.